Vector35/debugger/docs/guide/index.md

 See [Windows Kernel Debugging Guide](windows-kd.md)

+### Debugging without Opening a File

+Normally one would first open a file and then start debugging.
+However, the debugger can also be used without first opening a file.
+For example, if you debug a virtual machine or the Windows kernel and do not have a specific module to look at, then there is no motivation to open a file first.
+Or, if the file is huge and rebasing it takes too long during the launch, then using the debugger directly can save a lot of time.

+Below are the steps to use the debugger without opening a file:

+- Create an empty mapped file
+    - In menu, click `File`->`New Mapped Data`
+    - In the popup dialog, select the architecture and platform of your target
+    - Click `Accept`
+    - This step is necessary and it would not work on a `Raw` view
+- Configure the debugger
+    - Open the debugger sidebar
+    - Open the debug adapter settings dialog by clicking the right-most button in the control buttons area
+    - Select the appropriate debug adapter
+    - Set the Executable Path
+    - Set other fields as needed
+- Start debugging as usual

+Please be advised when using the debugger in this way, the debugger would not be able to add the initial breakpoint at the entry point (because the debugger does not have analysis information about the target).
+The target will execute on its own freely.
+One can set the `debugger.stopAtSystemEntryPoint` setting to true and which will stop the target at a proper time.

+Note, this does not work if you first create a raw view and then create a mapped view from it -- you must directly create a mapped view in the above way.

 ## Known Issues and Workarounds

 There are some known issues and limitations with the current debugger.
 Here is a list including potential workarounds.